Borjis131/docker-open5gs/docs/FAQ.md

 > source: [mongodb developer community forum](https://www.mongodb.com/community/forums/t/mongodb-and-the-pi-4-on-ubuntu-64-bit-aka-armv8-0-a-support/220635)

+An example of the Compose file for it can be found in `misc/examples/raspberry-pi/`.

 ## The Docker Compose version mess

 Let's start differentiating the Compose (aka the Docker Compose executable) from the Compose files.